-- April 15, 2017 for applicants wishing to commence research beginning in September 2017.
+- April 15, 2022 for applicants wishing to commence research beginning in September 2022

-- September 15, 2017 for applicants wishing to commence research beginning in February 2018.
+- September 15, 2022 for applicants wishing to commence research beginning in February 2023

-Admission Decisions are released as follows:
+Admission Decisions are typically released on the following timelines:

 - Admission decisions will be communicated electronically.
 Once the decisions have been reached, you will be notified promptly.
 To protect the confidentiality of applications, we do not release any information on an application decision to anyone other than the applicant.